- Environment & Conservation

 - Help & FAQs

 Thornton Creek Water Quality Channel (2009)

 Watersheds are areas of land where all of the water that is under it or drains off of it goes into the same place.
 Seattle contains a number of urban creek watersheds, as well as two large regional watersheds.
 Preserving and improving the health of our urban watershed is essential for providing healthy and livable community.
 The regional watersheds supply Seattle and the surrounding communities with drinking water, recreation and serve as a home for wildlife and salmon.

 Urban creek watersheds not only are home to fish and wildlife, but help to filter stormwater before it enters lakes, the Duwamish River and Puget Sound.
 Local groups are working to slow stormwater from rushing into the creek, prevent pollution from entering the creek, and restore important native plants to protect the creek.
 Learn more about several of the City’s larger watersheds by checking out the follow links:

 - Thornton Creek – This watershed runs through northeast Seattle and drains 11 square miles.
 It is Seattle’s largest and most urbanized watershed, outfalling into Lake Washington.
-Learn about the Thornton Creek Water Quality.

 - Piper’s Creek – Located in northwest Seattle, this watershed drains 1,835 acres, or nearly 3 square miles.
 Much of the watershed is located within Carkeek Park with the remainder in the mixed residential and commercial Greenwood neighborhood.